 How to Feed Your Gerbil

 Your best bet to feed your gerbil is to use a heavy crock made of ceramic that they cannot chew or tip over.
 Place the lab blocks or pelleted diet in the dish and add a bit of seed mixture (about a teaspoon) if desired.
-Once you have a feel for how much your gerbil eats, try to feed approximately the amount they will finish in a 24 hour period (but not too little), and remove any uneaten food before feeding them again in case it is damp or soiled.
+Once you have a feel for how much your gerbil eats, try to feed approximately the amount they will finish in 24 hours (but not too little), and remove any uneaten food before feeding them again in case it is damp or soiled.
 Establish a routine where your gerbils are fed at about the same time each day (the evening works well).

 Feed any treat items in a separate bowl and remove them after a couple of hours if uneaten to prevent spoilage.
-Alternatively, you can feed the treats by hand.
+Alternatively, you can feed treats by hand.
 This is a great way to earn your gerbil's trust, tame them, and provide training and enrichment.